SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Fluttershy went to work while they cut the sleeves.

-Pinkie picked up a ruler, "can you hold this up to the sleeve?"
+Pinkie picked up a ruler.
+"Can you hold this up to the sleeve?"

 "Sure," Rainbow said, taking the ruler and holding it as instructed.

 Pinkie cut up the sleeve, stopping at the one and a half inch mark, leaving extra space for errors.

-Rainbow moves the ruler to the other sleeve and Pinkie splits it to the same length.
+Rainbow moved the ruler to the other sleeve and Pinkie splits it to the same length.

-Pinkie rummaged around her room until she found a belt, bringing it back to the ponnequin, she said, "we are going to use this as our cutting edge."
+Pinkie rummaged around her room until she found a belt, bringing it back to the ponnequin, she said, "We are going to use this as our cutting edge."

 Rainbow and Pinkie carefully wrapped the belt around the sleeve, making sure it was at an even length all the way around.